max0xff/drmzn-todo-app/About.md

 - The state tree is deep nested (Redux) object and can contain arrays.
 You have full access.

 - Do not mutate the state.
 Use **object-path-immutable** to update the state.
-- Try to keep Redux implementation simple.
-Avoid using thunks, middleware and etc. - don't put business logic in Redux layer.
 - Use a action-reducer for easy development.
 - Reducer functions can access any branch of the state tree.